 It is the same for us parents!
 You probably had no interest in schools until your child was finally old enough to start going to school!
 And then, all of a sudden, it became a topic that you needed to learn about.
 Our kids are the same.

 So as well as talking to your daughter in an everyday way about puberty, you can also look at buying some books for her to read.
-You will find some fantastic books for boys on puberty here.
+You will find some fantastic puberty books for girls.

 Most of the changes for male bodies are the same but some, like erections and wet dreams, are different.

 When you take an everyday approach where your daughter will see puberty as a normal part of growing up, it is helpful if both parents can talk to her about it.
 This way she knows that she can come to either of you with any questions or concerns that she may have about her changing body.

 Some girls are comfortable talking about their changing body with their father, but some aren’t.
 Let your daughter guide you as to what she is and isn’t comfortable with.
 If you get the sense that she isn’t comfortable, try to involve a woman that she trusts, such as an aunt, an older cousin, or a family friend in the conversation.